Which of the following is a key difference between prokaryotic an... | Channels for Pearson+

 1

-Identify the characteristics of eukaryotic cells: They have a nucleus, linear DNA, and contain membrane-bound organelles such as mitochondria, endoplasmic reticulum, and Golgi apparatus.
-They are generally larger than prokaryotic cells.
+Examine the DNA structure in both cell types.
+Prokaryotic cells usually have circular DNA, while eukaryotic cells have linear DNA organized into chromosomes within the nucleus.

-Evaluate the given options: Compare each statement with the known characteristics of prokaryotic and eukaryotic cells.
+Identify the presence of a nucleus.
+Eukaryotic cells have a defined nucleus where their genetic material is stored, whereas prokaryotic cells do not have a nucleus; their DNA is located in a region called the nucleoid.

-Determine the correct answer: The key difference is that eukaryotic cells have membrane-bound organelles, while prokaryotic cells do not.
-This is a fundamental distinction between the two cell types.
+Conclude by recognizing that the key difference is the presence of membrane-bound organelles in eukaryotic cells, which prokaryotic cells lack.
+This distinction is fundamental in differentiating the two cell types.

 Watch next